Forgetting wasn’t really the problem

 Usually I had.
 I just wanted a quick way to check without turning it into another task manager.

-Pretty quickly, I realized the app wasn’t really about reminders.
+Pretty quickly, I realized the app wasn’t really about remembering things.

-Most reminder apps focus on future actions.
-This one helped people quickly confirm something was already done so they could stop thinking about it.
+Most reminder apps are built around tasks that still need to happen.
+This concept focused more on reassurance and quickly confirming something was already done so people could stop thinking about it.

 I tried adding progress tracking, streaks, and categories.

 After that, the direction became much clearer.
-If something made the app feel heavier or more demanding to use, it didn’t belong.
+If something made the experience feel heavier or more demanding, it didn’t belong.

-Most of the time, the question only lasted a few seconds.
-People are usually already multitasking when they wonder if they already did something.
+Most of the time, the question only lasts a few seconds.
+People are usually multitasking when they stop to wonder if they already did something.

-The app needed to work before people even opened it.
-Widgets, lock screen interactions, and Live Activities became a much bigger part of the experience.
+The experience needed to work before the app was even opened.
+Widgets, lock screen interactions, and Live Activities became a much bigger part of the direction.

 Small things like extra taps, visible reminders, or too much setup immediately started feeling heavier than the problem itself.